 - 5. Land use changes for Plum Creek do not vest future development for concurrency.
 The owner/developer is required to apply for and meet concurrency management certification requirements, including public school facilities and recreation mitigation at the time of filing any PD rezoning application. - 6.
 The Plum Creek development shall include in any Planned Development Report the requirement that five percent of the residential units shall be affordable to households earning between 80% and 120% of the median income for Alachua County for a family of four as established from time to time by the U.S. Department of Housing and Urban Development.
-Each implementing PD zoning ordinance shall provide all required methods for ensuring implementation of requirement. including requirement the owner/developer enter into a binding agreement that specifies the number of affordable units that must be constructed on an approved time schedule. - 7.
+Each implementing PD zoning ordinance shall provide all required methods for ensuring implementation of this requirement, including requirement that the the owner/developer enter into a binding agreement that specifies the number of affordable units that must be constructed on an approved time schedule. - 7.
 No rezonings to PD within the area of the map labeled "Plum Creek SR 121 Overall Site" in the Future Land Use Map Series A shall be adopted on final reading of the ordinance for areas north of the line labeled "Phase Line" until all areas south of the same line have been rezoned to PD zoning, and at least 75 percent of the infrastructure (e.g., roads, sidewalks, stormwater facilities, utilities) south of the "Phase Line" has been constructed and completed.

-8. In accordance with Policy 1.1.5 of the Public School Facilities Element and School Concurrency-Alachua County, FL, Updated Interlocal Agreement for Public School Facility Planning (December 23, 2008), the Alachua County School Board submitted a school facilities capacity report.
-The report concludes that projected student demand resulting from Plum Creek Development at the elementary, middle and high school levels can reasonably be accommodated for the five, ten and twenty year planning periods and is consistent with the Public School Facilities Element based upon School District not constitute a school capacity availability determination or concurrency certification, it does not reserve school capacity for Plum Creek, and it does not vest Plum Creek for school concurrency.
+8. In accordance with Policy 1.1.5 of the Public School Facilities Element and School Concurrency-Alachua County, FL, Updated Future Land Use concludes that projected student demand resulting from Plum Creek Development at the elementary, middle and high school levels can reasonably be accommodated for the five, ten and twenty year planning periods and is consistent with the Public School Facilities Element based upon School District not constitute a school capacity availability determination or concurrency certification, it does not reserve school capacity for Plum Creek, and it does not vest Plum Creek for school concurrency.
 At the time of application for a development order for Plum Creek, the developer shall apply for and obtain concurrency certification in compliance with the City Comprehensive Plan, Code of Ordinances and state law.
 Prior to approval of any development order, the City shall coordinate with the School Board and determine availability of school capacity within the applicable School Concurrency Service Area.
 A Capacity Enhancement Agreement or other mitigation option as provided for in Policies 1.1.7 and 2.5.1 through 2.5.4 of the Public School Facilities Element may be required at that time to ensure continued compliance with all applicable provisions of the City Comprehensive Plan, Code of Ordinances and state law.
 In the absence of a Capacity Enhancement Agreement or other mitigation option being approved fulfilling the concurrency requirement, the City will not issue a concurrency certification if capacity is unavailable, and such circumstance can result in a delay or denial of a development order for Plum Creek.